Construction & Property

 Fees for Gateway 2 applications

-Fees are set by the Building Safety (Regulator's Charges) Regulations 2023 and calculated based on building type and complexity.
+Fees are set by the Building Safety (Regulator's Charges) Regulations 2023 (SI 2023/965) and charged under the BSR charging scheme.
+Under the 2026 to 2027 scheme (from 8 April 2026), the building control application charge is GBP 195 plus GBP 156 per hour of assessment time.
 Payment is required at submission.
-Check the current fee schedule on the BSR website - additional charges may apply for extended assessments.
+Check the current charging scheme on the BSR pages - additional charges apply for extended assessments.

 What happens during BSR assessment